 This intimidating breed boasts several distinctive characteristics, which is unsurprising as the modern Bandog has been developed from a variety of stock breeds, including the English Mastiff, Neapolitan Mastiff, Pit Bull Terrier and American Staffordshire Terrier.
 Because of this, no unified breed standard exists for the Bandog and appearance varies greatly.
 The characteristic traits often seen include a powerful and stocky build, a broad skull and muzzle, strong limbs and upright, triangular ears.

 Selectively bred for its strength, stamina, confidence and fearlessness, the Bandog of old is both imposing and independent-minded, requiring firm leadership and consistent obedience training from puppyhood.
-Not particularly suited to relaxed domestic life, the Bandog needs regular physical and mental enrichment in order to discourage boredom and destructive behaviours in the home.
+Not particularly suited to relaxed domestic life, the Bandog needs regular physical and mental enrichment in order to prevent boredom and destructive behaviours in the home.
 Compatible with other house pets only when introduced gradually or raised with them, the Bandog should be observed at all times, especially around children.
 On average, a healthy Bandog will weigh 35-65 kg depending on its classification and gender, with a life expectancy of 10 years.